 DMS metrics enable application and system developers to measure and export customized performance metrics for specific software components.
 All DMS metrics are available in the following DMS-enabled JAR files:

 Any other JDBC JAR files do not generate any DMS metrics.
-The metrics generated in the Oracle JDBC 11g release are different from 10.2, 10.1, 9.2, and earlier versions of Oracle JDBC as it makes no attempt to retain compatibility with earlier versions.
+The metrics generated in Oracle Database 12c Release 1 (12.1) are different from 10.2, 10.1, 9.2, and earlier versions of Oracle JDBC as it makes no attempt to retain compatibility with earlier versions.
 There are also no compatibility modes.
-A system that is dependent on the exact details of the DMS metrics generated by earlier versions of JDBC may have unexpected behavior when processing the metrics generated by Oracle JDBC 11g.
+A system that is dependent on the exact details of the DMS metrics generated by earlier versions of JDBC may have unexpected behavior when processing the metrics generated by Oracle JDBC 12c.
 This is by design and cannot be changed.